cloudfoundry-incubator/kubernetes-guidelines/README.md

 ## Pod specification

 * The image references must always include sha256
-* The component should have the labels that suggested by Kubernetes At least `app.kubernetes.io/name`, `app.kubernetes.io/version`.
+* The component should have the labels that suggested by Kubernetes such as `app.kubernetes.io/name`, `app.kubernetes.io/version` and `app.kubernetes.io/component`.
 The `app.kubernetes.io/part-of` is set to Cloud Foundry
 * The readiness probe for the main container must be always present
 * Liveness probe if present should point to a different endpoint than the readiness probe.
 Ideally, something that does not require any processing
 * In general, a single pod should have a single container.
 There are might be edge-cases, but the pod shouldn’t have more than 5 containers in its spec